Principal Research Interest(s): Early Modern Britain, Early Modern Europe

 Scott Sowerby (Ph.D., Harvard, 2006) is a historian of early modern Britain and Europe with a particular interest in comparative history and transnational issues, including religious toleration, state formation, and military power.
 His book, Making Toleration: The Repealers and the Glorious Revolution (Harvard University Press, 2013), was awarded the Royal Historical Society’s Whitfield Prize for the best first book on British or Irish history and was shortlisted for Phi Beta Kappa’s Ralph Waldo Emerson Award.
-He is currently working on a book entitled Divided Continent: The Violent Origins of Religious Toleration in Early Modern Europe (under contract with Harvard University Press), a comparative study exploring the experiences of religious minorities in European militaries.
-The book investigates how different states grappled with the problems posed by religious diversity within armies and navies from the Reformation to the Age of Revolutions.
-In so doing, it suggests a new genealogy for the history of religious toleration in Europe: toleration was often offered to minority groups in exchange for the armed support of their young men.
+He is currently working on a book entitled Absolution and Arms: The Violent Origins of Religious Toleration in Early Modern Europe (under contract with Harvard University Press), a comparative study exploring the experiences of religious minorities in militaries.
+The book investigates how European states either accommodated or proscribed religious diversity within armies and navies from the Reformation to the Age of Revolutions.
+In so doing, it suggests a new genealogy for the history of religious toleration in Europe: toleration was often offered to minority groups in exchange for their armed support.

 Programs with which you are affiliated Graduate Program in British Studies

 - “Group Hunting: Religion, Politics, and Ideology in Later Stuart Britain,” Historical Journal, vol. 58, no. 4 (Dec.
 2015), pp. 1191–1204 (review article).

 - Making Toleration: The Repealers and the Glorious Revolution (Harvard University Press, 2013).